jimpil/drand-clj/README.md

 #### _get-entropy_ \[client round\]
 Builds on top of `get-public`, extracting the hex-encoded randomness, and decoding it. `round` defaults to the latest round.
 Unlike most of the functions in this namespace, this is synchronous.
+Returns a byte-array of 32 elements.

 ```clj
 (drand/get-entropy loe-client) ;; => byte-array (32 elements)